ianwhite/dnsimple-letsencrypt/README.md

     git clone https://github.com/ianwhite/dnsimple-letsencrypt .

+    # to obtain a cert
+    sudo dnsimple-letsencrypt/get-cert your.domain

-    # to obatin a wildcard cert
+    # to obtain a wildcard cert
     sudo dnsimple-letsencrypt/get-wildcard-cert your.domain

     # follow the instuctions to place the API key in the specified directory